rayd1oo/neurobench_reproducible/README.md

 # neurobench_reproducible

-this repository contains the reproducible project for CS4240 group 40, the paper being reproduced is [NeuroBench: A Framework for Benchmarking
+This repository contains the reproducible project for CS4240 group 40, the paper being reproduced is [NeuroBench: A Framework for Benchmarking
 Neuromorphic Computing Algorithms and Systems](https://arxiv.org/abs/2304.04640)

+# NeuroBench: A Framework for Benchmarking Neuromorphic Computing Algorithms and Systems

 Recent years, the need for an evaluating system like NeuroBench in neuromorphic computing arises from the lack of standardized benchmarks in the field, making it challenging to accurately measure technological advancements, compare performance with conventional methods, and identify promising future research directions.
 In this blog, a new evaluation system for neuromorphic computing algorithms, NeuroBench, is introduced.
 We aim to provide the reader with a clear picture of the function of NeuroBench by explaining the structure of it, testing its efficiency on M5 Artificial Neural Network (M5 ANN) and Temporal Convolutional Network (TCN), and analyzing its advantages towards traditional evaluation metrics.